 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were primarily made to safeguard scientists against radiation as they worked on the atomic bomb during World War II.
+HEPA furnace filters were primarily made to safeguard scientists against radiation as they worked on the atomic bomb during World War II.
 These fiberglass filters have intricate mesh that captures most contaminants.
 Today, these filters are often seen in medical settings, science labs and even residences.

 If you tried to have a HEPA filter in your furnace, you’d possibly have problems receiving enough air from your vents.
 This is due to the fact your furnace’s blower motor isn’t made to work with such a thick filter.